 Who are your competitors?
 And how do you plan to stay in the game?

 Andrew Marritt: Our biggest competitor is doing nothing, which for analyzing text has always been the status-quo.
-We have several of the big survey technologies which are either recommending our solution to their clients or where we’re working to integrate our solution to extend the functionality of theirs.
+We have several of the big survey technologies which are either recommending our solution to their clients or where we’re working to integrate our solution to extend their functionality.
 We have a very tightly-defined niche.

 The key to our success is our curated training data.
 As we grow and do more work, so does this asset.
 We use this and aggressive but fair pricing to defend our market position.